Guru Gobind Singh Medical College: Research and publication

 Apart from teaching and hospital job, the faculties of the college are actively involved in research work.
 The college offers Ph.D. programs in Biochemistry, Microbiology, Anatomy, Pharmacology, Nuclear Medicine, Radio diagnosis and Radiotherapy.
 In the recent years, a number of seminars, conferences and workshops have been held in the college by different departments and the faculty members have published about 360 research papers in different National/International Journals.
 More than 50 research projects are at different stages of completion by different faculty members.

 Student activities

 Talents of the students is not only seen in academics but also in extracurricular activities.
 The following activities are carried out regularly by the students:

 Doctor’s Day celebrations

 National Doctor's Day is celebrated on 1 July every year.
 Program is inaugurated by Vice Chancellor of Baba Farid University of Health Sciences or Principal of the college by lightening the lamp.
 Program starts with prayer to God.
 A number of cultural activities are performed followed by prize distribution.

 Fresher’s Welcome Party

 Fresher's Welcome Party is given by 2nd Prof. students to newly admitted students.
 A function is organized in college auditorium.
 Where new students perform various Art performance such as singing, dance, playing musical instruments, comedy acts etc. Function is concluded by refreshment and award distribution for good performance in various events.

+Community Medicine

+MBBS students have adopted families from nearby villages and colonies to provide healthcare facilities.
+Students monitor the living conditions, health status, eating and drinking habits of these families.
+On basis of collected data, suggestions are given to improve the present conditions.